 A good starting point is to write down your top motivations for studying this language.
-It’s important because it will help you to stay interested later down the road and also make it easier to decide what level of fluency you should be aiming for.
-If it’s just for casual conversation maybe there’s no need for hiring a private teacher or applying for a language class.
-On the other hand if will be using it for professional work then it might be a good idea to start out strong and book a private language tutor for a few hours every week.
+This is important because it will help you to stay interested later down the road and it will also make it easier to decide what level of fluency you should be aiming for.
+If it’s just for casual conversation maybe there’s no need to hire a private teacher or join a language class.
+On the other hand if you will be using the language for professional work then it might be a good idea to start out strong and book a private language tutor for a few hours every week.

-Needless to say living in a country where they speak it natively will make the process a lot smoother, as you’ll be exposed to it every day.
+Needless to say living in a country where they speak the language natively will make the process a lot smoother, as you’ll be exposed to it every day.
 Most people don’t have this option however so you’d have to rely on talking online, watching movies and other methods.
-We are here below going to be listing some of our favourite tricks for making it as easy and fun as possible.
+This article will list some of our favourite tricks for making language-learning as easy and fun as possible.

 Reading and listening

-While not being the most exciting part of learning a new language, it is really important to get this one out of the way as quickly as possible.
-This opens up possibilities like reading menus, blogs, books and practice chatting with friends online.
-Learning vocabulary is also a lot better to do in the original type of writing instead of for example some kind transcription to your language.
+Although it's not the most exciting part of learning a new language, it is really important to get this one out of the way as quickly as possible.
+This opens up possibilities like reading menus, blogs, books and chatting with friends online.
+Learning vocabulary also goes a lot better in the original script instead of some kind transcription to your language, for example.

 Find the 200 most common words

 Most languages consist of tens of thousands of words.
-Ranging from very simple and commonly used ones like ‘this’ and ‘that’ to slightly lesser knows ones like ‘colporteur’.
-Many studies have shown however that as much as 80% of the words used in common literature and communication consists of as little as 20% of the total vocabulary of a language.
+Ranging from very simple and common ones like ‘this’ and ‘that’ to rather lesser knows ones like ‘colporteur’.
+Many studies have shown however that as many as 80% of the language used in common literature and communication consists of as little as 20% of the total vocabulary of a language.

-What this means is that essentially one would only need to memorize and understand about 200 words, in order to be able to understand every day conversations.
-Is that not amazing?
+This essentially means that you only need to memorize and understand about 200 words, in order to be able to understand every day conversations.
+Isn't that amazing?

 These days there are plenty of websites online offering such lists for common languages.
-One of my personal favorites is called Quizlet.
-Not only are there already many pre-made word-lists but they also make it dead easy to create your own and share it with friends.
+One of my personal favourites is called Quizlet.
+Not only are there already many pre-made word-lists but they also make it dead easy to create your own and share them with friends.
 They also feature several games for practicing on the new vocab.

-Learn and understand phrases that you can quickly integrate in every day conversations
+Learn and understand phrases that you can quickly integrate into every day conversations

 One of the most common reasons we give up learning is that sometimes it feels like we are not making any progress anymore.
 Given that most people only get to learn static sentences from a text book maybe this is not too surprising, as it doesn't give you any rewards for improvements.
-When you however do try to communicate with a native speaker and he/she does understand what you are trying to say and even replies in a correct way then you immediately get the feeling of having accomplished something and that in turn might make you eager to try talking about other, maybe more complex topics.
+However when you try to communicate with a native speaker and he/she understands what you are trying to say and even replies in a correct way then you immediately get the feeling of having accomplished something and that in turn might make you eager to try talking about other, maybe more complex topics.

 Practice writing / reading with friends (instant feedback, motivation)

-If you are lucky enough to have friends speaking the language you’re learning or maybe already moved there then why not take the opportunity to practice with them.
+If you are lucky enough to have friends who speak the language you’re learning or maybe you've already moved to the country, then why not take the opportunity to practice with them.
 Try to use phrases you’ve recently learned in real life situations and see if you can make yourself understood.
-This is great for you confidence and eventually you’ll also see a strong boost in motivation to keep on studying.
+This is great for your confidence and you’ll also see a strong boost in motivation to keep on studying.

 Watch movies & Read books

 Try to find media that are suitable for your current level.
-Even as a complete beginner it can, in order to get a feeling for the language, be useful to watch some shows targeting very young people.
+Even as a complete beginner, to get a feeling for the language, it can be useful to watch some shows targeting very young people.
 Cartoons and children books can be a good starting point!

 To tackle this I've come to rely on mainly two techniques.

 A really nice online initiative where you can listen to native speakers that have uploaded recordings of certain words and phrases.
-There’s also a map display where you can see from what region they come from and what their accent sounds like.
+There’s also a map showing which region they come from and what their accent sounds like.

-Download a simple recording app for your phone and use this for words that you are not feeling confident about speaking out loud.
-Then compare that to for example the Forvo recordings or if you have some native speaker around.
+Download a simple recording app for your phone and use this for words that you are not feeling confident about saying out loud.
+Then compare that to for example the Forvo recordings or to a native speaker if there is one around.